mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 # END user configuration
 ```

-You do not need an additional or different configuration for replica nodes.
-As a matter of fact, you don't have to have
+All database nodes use the same configuration.
+The leader node is not determined in configuration,
-a predetermined primary node.
-Therefore all database nodes use the same configuration.
+and there is no additional or different configuration for either leader or replica nodes.

 Once the configuration of a node is done, you must [reconfigure Omnibus GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure)
 on each node for the changes to take effect.